 The partnership, which started in 2012, builds on the two universities’ complementary strengths in areas such as biostatistics, epidemiology, obesity, non-communicable diseases, ageing, health behavior and global health.
 It continues to produce new and innovative public health research born out of interdisciplinary collaborations.

 These projects were funded by a donation from Drs.
 Dennis and Mireille Gillings as well as contributions from both University partners.

-UNC Gillings faculty are currently working with counterparts at the Cambridge Institute of Public Health, on five projects:
+UNC Gillings faculty have collaborated with counterparts at the Cambridge Institute of Public Health on four projects: